o19s/documentation-website/_search-plugins/ubi/schemas.md

 {% endcomment %}

 ## UBI stores
-There are 2 separate stores involed in supporting UBI data collection:
+There are 2 separate stores involved in supporting UBI data collection:

 ### 1) **UBI queries**
 All underlying query information and results ([`object_id`](#object_id)'s) are stored in the `ubi_queries` index, and remains largely invisible in the background.